 This section includes The Law School Guide, by Matt Tuccillo, Esq.
 '95; link to LSAC, information on personal statements and letters of recommendation (LOR), instructions for the Dean's Certification Letter, resources for researching law schools, rankings, and popular blogs.

 Top law schools visit Wesleyan each year, including American University, Boston College, Boston University, Chicago, Cornell, Duke, Fordham, Harvard, Michigan, NYU, Penn, Stanford, University of Connecticut, and Yale.
-Every other year, Wesleyan hosts a law school fair.
-The last fair hosted 38 law schools from around the country.
+See Upcoming Events in the upper right corner of this page for the law schools scheduled to visit campus.

 Financing Your Legal Education